neo4j-field/text2cypher-student/README.md

 ## Agents & Workflows

 This repository contains single and multi-agent workflows.
-The single agent workflows primarily function as subgraphs in larger multi-agent workflows, but may be ran independently.
+The single agent workflows primarily function as subgraphs in larger multi-agent workflows, but may be run independently.

 All agents and workflows are built with async and run asynchronously.
 Please reference the example notebooks and Streamlit application code for implementation details.